-The Board of Directors does not recommend the payment of a dividend for the year (2014: USD 29 542 thousand).
+The Board of Directors does not recommend the payment of a dividend for the year (2015: nil).

 Principal risks and uncertainties

 The principal risks and uncertainties faced by the Group are disclosed in notes 37 and 39 to the consolidated financial statements.